morea-framework/morea-framework.github.io/src/userguide.md

 ## morea-install

-The [morea-install.sh](https://raw.githubusercontent.com/morea-framework/scripts/master/morea-install.sh) script downloads a GitHub repository containing a previously initialized Morea site (such as basic-template).
+The [morea-install.sh](https://raw.githubusercontent.com/morea-framework/scripts/master/morea-install.sh) script downloads a GitHub repository containing a previously initialized Morea site.
 It assumes that the GitHub repo contains both a master and gh-pages branch.

 This script requires two arguments: a github user and the Morea site repo to download.
 For example: